'Complementarity' in paraxial and non-paraxial optical beams: Introduction

-Traditionally, the complimentarity has been explored in the context of wave-particle duality of quantum objects \cite{Bohr1928-BOHTQP,wooters:zurek:PRD:1979, GREENBERGER:yasin:PLA:1988}.
-Recent investigations have revealed the complimentarity relations in optical system having different non-separable degrees of freedom \cite{eberly:prl:2016, eberly:prr:2020, Zela:ol:2018}.
-One such complimentarity exists between the degree of polarization and the entanglement measure, concurrence \cite{wooters:PRL:1998}.
+Traditionally, the complementarity has been explored in the context of the wave-particle duality of quantum objects \cite{Bohr1928-BOHTQP,wooters:zurek:PRD:1979, GREENBERGER:yasin:PLA:1988}.
+Recent investigations have revealed the complementarity relations in optical systems having different non-separable degrees of freedom \cite{eberly:prl:2016, eberly:prr:2020, Zela:ol:2018}.
+One such complementarity exists between the degree of polarization and the entanglement measure, concurrence \cite{wooters:PRL:1998}.
 The degree of polarization is related to the coherence and predictability via Polarization Coherence Theorem \cite{eberly:optica:PCT}.
 This leads to the triality relation \cite{jacob:optcomm:2010, Basso_2020,tabish:ol:2021}, $P^{2}+C^{2}+\mathcal{E}^{2}=1$, connecting coherence ($C$), predictability ($P$) and entanglement ($\mathcal{E}$).
 These relations hold for paraxial electromagnetic field having planar wavefront, that are described by a $2\times2$ polarization coherence matrix.

 In optics, paraxial and non-paraxial beams offer distinct descriptions of light propagation~\cite{Nemoto:90,Hazarika_2019}.
 While paraxial calculations assume small angles for simplicity, this approach falls short with divergent or convergent beams and large numerical aperture systems.
 To accurately represent such scenarios, the non-paraxial regime incorporates higher-order variables in the wave equation.
 This becomes crucial for understanding intricate optical processes, particularly in cases where the paraxial approximation, like in self-focusing in nonlinear media, may prove insufficient.